Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 - Dates 🫣
 - JavaScript `Date` objects represent a single moment in time in a platform-independent format
-- js date start from mid night from 1 jan 1970 UTC
+- JS date start from mid night from 1 Jan 1970 UTC
 - date object calculate time in `millisecond`
 - month index start with `0`

 ```js